ibm-cloud-docs/dr-automation-powervs/configure-summary.md

 The following details are displayed in the summary:

-- **VM Name**: The unique identifier assigned to each virtual machine for management and configuration purposes.
+- **VM Name**: The unique identifier that is assigned to each virtual machine for management and configuration purposes.
 - **Source Workspace**: The initial group or environment from which the virtual machine originates.
-- **Target Workspace**: The designated environment where the virtual machine will be deployed or managed.
+- **Target Workspace**: The designated environment where the virtual machine is deployed or managed.
 - **Workgroup**: A collection of VMs that share common management and configuration settings within the system.
-- **Source Network**: The original network setup associated with the virtual machine before pairing.
+- **Source Network**: The original network setup that is associated with the virtual machine before pairing.
 - **Target Network**: The network configuration to which the virtual machine will connect after pairing.

 This summary ensures that all configurations are accurately set up and ready for operational use.

 To complete the process, click **Submit & Deploy**.
-You will then be redirected to the **Dashboard** section.
+You are redirected to the **Dashboard** section.